-Bleeding Cherry Tree – Gum on Bark
+Bleeding Cherry or Plum Tree – Gum on Bark

 In the world of humans, bleeding is a serious and troubling thing.
 If something causes us to bleed we immediately take action because we understand that the loss of excessive amounts of blood can cause us great harm.
 Therefore, it’s really not too surprising to see a somewhat similar reaction when a person believes one of their beloved trees is in immediate danger because it’s bleeding.